 This is where the action is.
 Application Specific Integrated Circuits (ASICs) are specifically designed to do just one thing: mine bitcoin at mind-crushing speeds as efficiently as possible.
 Because these chips have to be designed specifically for that task and then fabricated, they are expensive and time-consuming to produce – but the speeds are stunning.
 At the time of writing, units are selling with speeds anywhere from 7-14 Terahash/second (1 Terahash = 1 trillion hashes.)
 It will be interesting to see if there is more progress to be made past the 14 TH/sec point.

-Before making your purchase, calculate the projected profitability of your miner, using mining profitability calculators online like this one.
+Before making your purchase to start your crypto mining business, calculate the projected profitability of your miner, using mining profitability calculators online like this one.
 You can input parameters such as equipment cost, hashrate, power consumption and the current bitcoin price to see how long it will take to pay back your investment.

 One of the other key parameters here is network difficulty.
 This metric determines how hard it is to discover new blocks, and varies according to the network hashrate.
 The difficulty is likely to increase substantially as ASIC devices come on the market, so it might be worth increasing this metric in the calculator to see what your return on investment will be like as more people join the game.